skills/introduction-to-git/.github/steps/4-step.md

 ### ⌨️ Activity 2: View differences (using VS Code)

-1. Open `src/patterns.html` and navigate to around `line 4`.
+1. Open `src/patterns.html`.

-1. Replace the `Null Pointer` area with the below example to change the pattern.
+1. At `line 4`, replace the `Null Pointer` area with the below example to change the pattern.

    ```txt
    {